SAP-samples/teched2022-IN280/exercises/ex4/readme.md

 # Exercise 4 - Health monitoring of Cloud Integration resources

-The *Health Monitoring* application of SAP Cloud ALM helps is a central place for tracking exhausting or expiring resources.
-In this exercise, you will retrieve centrally at one place the technical health rating of available Cloud Integration tenants of SAP Integration Suite and track resources as *JMS queues* or *certificates*.
+The *Health Monitoring* application of SAP Cloud ALM provides a central place for tracking exhausting and expiring resources.
+In this exercise, you will retrieve centrally at one place the technical health rating of available Cloud Integration tenants of SAP Integration Suite and track resources like *JMS queues* and *certificates*.

 ## Exercise steps